kaloyankolev13/Authentication/README.md

 3.Deterministic- same input yields same output 4.Unlikely to find 2 outputs with same value 5.Password Hash Functions are deliberately SLOW

+**Password Salts**

+A salt is a random value added to the password before we hash it.
+It helps ensure unique hashes and mitigate common attacks